micharbet/CLE/doc/HOWTO.md

 ### More details about some variables

 Let's get back to the variable `$CLE_USER` - the most important variable here.
 You might notice how often is the variable mentioned here.
-It's value is set upon first login on the workstation and then is passed further into all subsequent sessions (ssg, suu, sudd...)
+Its value is set upon first login on the workstation and then it is passed further into all subsequent sessions (ssg, suu, sudd...)
 When CLE initializes, one of first thing it has to do is to determine the username.
 Trick is that it doesn't necessarily follow value of regular variable $USER.
 Username here is part of the path to the resource file.
-E.g. if path is '/home/foo/.cle-mich/rc' the string **mich** will be extracted and stored in $CLE_USER.
+E.g. if path is '/home/foo/.cle-mich/rc' the string **'mich'** will be extracted and stored in $CLE_USER.
 Such CLE ensures:
 1. private configuration on shared accounts or multi-admin environments (when root is accessed by more users)
 2. custom tweaks and command line histories
 3. accountability

-Another that might seem strange: `$CLE_SHN` - what does it mean 'shortened hostname'?
-Say, you are working in a company 'example.com' but their internal infrastructure contains subdomains like:
+Another thing that might seem strange: `$CLE_SHN` - what does it mean 'shortened hostname'?
+Say, you are working in a company 'example.com' where internal infrastructure contains subdomains like:
 - prod.intranet.example.com
 - stage.intranet.example.com
 - world.exapmle.com
-And then imagine a host 'mail' in all those domains.
+And then imagine a hosts named 'mail' in all these domains.
-It is important to see FQDN in prompt to be sure whre exactky we're working but last two words - 'example.com' can be safely omitted in favor of prompt string length and readability.
+It is useful to see FQDN in prompt to be sure where exactky we're working but last two words - 'example.com' can be safely omitted in favor of prompt string length and readability.
 This is exactly what `$CLE_SHN` will contain and what will appear in prompt when you use `%h`: